brknapp/Project_1/README.md

     ## [1] 423035.7

-On average, every movie in my data set gets 332324 imdbVotes.
+On average, every movie in my data set got 332324 imdbVotes.
 The standard deviation is 423035.7, meaning that the number of imdbVotes varies a lot between the movies.
 To explore this, let’s calculate the average number of imdbVotes for each genre: